-How to build a fire pit or outdoor fireplace: The idea is to have a central receptacle (often round), in which we will make a fire to settle around and chat warmly for the evening.
+How to build a fire pit ring or an outdoor fireplace: The idea is to have a central receptacle (often round), in which we will make a fire to settle around and chat warmly for the evening.
 It is not a barbecue (even if it could become very easily), it is rather a kind of campfire so sweet that allows creating a warm atmosphere in the garden.

-A fire pit is the central element of a courtyard and a gathering point.
+A fire pit ring is the central element of a courtyard and a gathering point.
 The one presented here is constructed with a metal coating that will prevent the walls from overheating and cracking if they are suddenly cooled by rain or a bucket of water.
 Here, the liner is a 91.44 cm (36 inch) diameter piece of corrugated culvert pipe.
 Check local codes for details on the size of the fire pit area.
 Several codes require a 6.1 meter (20 feet) diameter hearth zone.

 Waist stones add character to the walls of the fireplace, but you can use any type of stone, including blocks for retaining wall in poured concrete.
 You will want to prepare the base for where you will sit while you dig the fireplace to make sure they rest on the same level plane.